Breaking News

 Véronique Tournier/Hans Lucas/AFP/Getty Images

-It seems that a key provision in the 2008 sweetheart plea deal that protected Jeffrey Epstein from serious sex trafficking charges was proposed by a former federal prosecutor who regularly corresponded with the sexual predator.
+It seems that a key provision in the 2008 sweetheart plea deal that gave Jeffrey Epstein his light sentence was proposed by a former federal prosecutor who later regularly corresponded with the sexual predator.

 “I told Lily [sic] that a state plea with jail time and sex offender status may satisfy the USA,” Menchel wrote to Villafana in July 2007.

-Menchel quit the Miami U.S. Attorney’s Office in August 2007, one month before Epstein’s non-prosecution deal was finished, and was not involved in final negotiations.
-The two men went on to develop a close social and business relationship, regularly corresponding over the next decade.
-And even though Menchel’s lawyers insist that their correspondence was only “in the context of potential representation and referrals, none of which ever materialized into any business,” emails show Menchel initiating correspondence with Epstein, and the men even had dinner together multiple times.
+Menchel left the Miami U.S. Attorney’s Office in August 2007, one month before Epstein’s non-prosecution deal was finished, and was not involved in final negotiations.
+A few years later, and just months after Epstein had completed his state sentence, he and Menchel began to correspond regularly and “met often for breakfasts, lunches, and dinners,” according to the Herald.
+Menchel’s lawyers asserted to the Herald that their correspondence was only “in the context of potential representation and referrals, none of which ever materialized into any business.”

 Blind Refugee Who Survived Genocide Dies Thanks to Border Patrol